Tiny Atacama skeleton was girl with bone disease: study

 The discovery in 2003 sparked international intrigue -- a tiny, mummified skeleton with an alien-like head, tucked into a leather pouch found behind a church in the Atacama desert of Chile.

-The notion that it was an extra-terrestrial was long ago debunked, but researchers said Thursday they have gleaned new insights from a full genetic analysis which showed the skeleton, nicknamed "Ata," belonged to an infant girl with a handful of rare gene mutations linked to dwarfism, deformities and apparent premature aging.
+The notion that it was an extra-terrestrial was long ago debunked, but researchers said Thursday they have gleaned new insights from a full genetic analysis of the skeleton, nicknamed "Ata."

-"We now know that it's a child, and probably either a pre- or post-term birth and death," said senior author Garry Nolan, professor of microbiology and immunology at the Stanford University School of Medicine.
+It belonged to an infant girl with a handful of rare gene mutations linked to dwarfism, deformities and apparent premature aging, said the study in Genome Research.

-The skeleton's intact condition suggests it is probably no more than 40 years old.
+Researchers now say the skeleton -- which is incredibly intact -- is probably no more than 40 years old.

 The child had a never-before seen rib count of 10 pairs.
 Humans typically have 12 pairs.